christopherusky/EO_Pavement_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/ac3f81d1-c83b-4f50-9cfe-78ba6435e481)

-![image](https://github.com/user-attachments/assets/497380c9-cf58-4868-b65a-70534dd443a6)

-Step 5.
+### Step 5.
 Raster extracts to file.

+This final step in preparing your data set creates the trimmed raster extracts for each of the features in your bounding boxes.

 The on button click will ask you to specify where you want to save the extacts.

 Once running the progress bar will update as it processes each raster extract.
-It does this one file at a time as I found on a machine with limited resources it was taking too long and running hot.
+It does this one file at a time as I found on a machine with limited resources and a large number of features to extract, it was taking too long and running hot.

+When completed you will have a series of folders containin the raster extracts!

+![image](https://github.com/user-attachments/assets/497380c9-cf58-4868-b65a-70534dd443a6)